mantidproject/documents/Design/pythonAlgorithmsForMDEvents.rst

  Another example would be to calculate |Q| from a triple axis experiment.
 This will go from 4 dimensions (H, K, L, E) to one.
- It should be forbidden to write in place a workspace if one changes dimensionality.
+ It should be forbidden to write inplace a workspace if one changes dimensionality.

  .. code::